Pederobba

 Pederobba (Pederoba) is a comune (municipality) in the Province of Treviso in the Italian region Veneto, located about 60 km northwest of Venice and about 30 km northwest of Treviso.
 As of 31 December 2021, it had a population of 7,280 and an area of 29.3 km2.

 The municipality of Pederobba contains the frazioni (subdivisions, mainly villages and hamlets) Onigo, Covolo, Curogna, Levada.

-Pederobba borders the following municipalities: Alano di Piave, Cavaso del Tomba, Cornuda, Crocetta del Montello, Monfumo, Valdobbiadene, Vidor.
+Pederobba borders the municipalities of Cavaso del Tomba, Cornuda, Crocetta del Montello, Monfumo, Setteville, Valdobbiadene, and Vidor.

 History

-The Roman empire began their rule of Pederobba in approximately the 2nd Century BC.
+The Roman Empire began its rule of Pederobba in approximately the 2nd Century BC.
 Rome's presence is documented with various Roman ancient artifacts recovered through the land.
 The name itself, "Pederobba", is a toponym from the Latin petra rubla, a reference to the red stones characteristic of this locality.

 During the Roman Empire Pederobba was an ancient area of transit, with the Strada Via Claudia Augusta Altinate and Via Aurelia (road from Padua to Asolo), and Feltrina to Feltria (today, Feltre) an important Roman municipality.
 Pederobba's transit characteristic prevailed through the ages, and the roads feature numerous places of worship facing the roads to provide evidence to modernity of the historical passage of pilgrims, ancient through medieval, through its land.

-The first documentation referencing Pederobba (and including Onigo, and Covolo) dates to the early Middle Ages., with reference in 1000 to establishment of the Church of Pederobba, and Pederobba as the seat for parish churches.
+The first documentation referencing Pederobba (and including Onigo, and Covolo) dates to the early Middle Ages, with reference in 1000 to establishment of the Church of Pederobba, and Pederobba as the seat for parish churches.
 In 1152, Pope Eugene II confirmed the parish of Plebem de Petrarubea.
 In 1283, the Municipality of Treviso split the area into 4 districts: (1) Pederobba and (2) Visna di Pederobba into the "Dom" district, and (3) Onigo and (4) Covolo into the "Oltrecagnan" district.

 The Republic of Venice (La Serenissima), 1337-1797, brought wealth to the region, and construction of mills and factories.
 Pederobba grew to become the site of one of the most important markets in the sixteenth century.
 In 1646, Venice sold the lands to the Onigo and Pisani families, who became feudal lords.
 Pederobba was linked closely to the Onigo family, who resided in a castle near the homonymous hamlet.
 The thirteenth century struggles between the Onigo and Ezzelini did provide some upset to the region.
 The Onigo castle (Mura della Bastia) ruins remain today.
 With the demise of the Venetian empire in 1797, Veneto (including Pederobba) became vulnerable to the foreign forces of the French and Austrian rules who followed.